Fairbanks North Star Borough Court Records

 Fairbanks North Star Borough Civil Court Records

 Civil cases in Fairbanks North Star Borough are heard by both the Superior Court and the District Court, with jurisdiction determined by the nature and amount of the claim.
 The District Court handles civil actions involving amounts up to $100,000, as well as small claims matters.
-The Superior Court has unlimited civil jurisdiction and also hears appeals from District Court decisions.
+The Superior Court has unlimited civil jurisdiction and hears appeals from District Court decisions.

 Types of Civil Cases